KQM-git/TCL/docs/combat-mechanics/snapshot-and-dynamic.md

 In general, stats that are **not** in a character's "Details" page **do not snapshot**.
 However, the exception is that "Increases All DMG" effects do snapshot, except for the exceptions to this exception: Alley Hunter, Fading Twilight, and Geo Resonance don't snapshot their "Increases All DMG".

 Another exception is that Ganyu's A1 "snapshots", because the Frostflake Arrow generated when A1 is active is a completely different internal object than the Frostflake Arrow generated when A1 is inactive.
-(Additionally, it's not just CA Crit Rate, because her uncharged CAs don't get the 20% CR buff).
+(Additionally, it's not just CA CRIT Rate, because her uncharged CAs don't get the 20% CR buff).

 ## Buffs